Washington University in St. Louis

 PROJECT OVERVIEW:

-FLARE Center Project 4 is developing an innovative vaccine platform using Eilat virus (EILV), a safe, insect-specific alphavirus, as a backbone for creating single-dose vaccines against alphavirus threats like chikungunya (CHIKV), Venezuelan equine encephalitis (VEEV), and eastern equine encephalitis viruses.
+FLARE Center Project 4 is developing an innovative vaccine platform using Eilat virus (EILV), a safe, insect-specific alphavirus, as a backbone for creating vaccines against highly pathogenic alphaviruses like chikungunya (CHIKV), Venezuelan equine encephalitis (VEEV), and eastern equine encephalitis (EEEV) viruses.
 This platform delivers rapid, durable protection, with promising results showing long-lasting immunity in non-human primates.
-The project will refine production protocols, optimize immunogenicity, and extend the platform to other alphaviruses to enable rapid response to future outbreaks.
-By creating a modular, thermostable, and highly effective vaccine platform, Project 4 strengthens preparedness for emerging alphavirus pandemics.
+The project will create a modular, thermostable, and highly effective vaccine platform, optimize production protocols and immunogenicity, and extend the platform to enable treatment of current and emerging alphavirus infections.

 LEAD ORGANIZATION/INSTITUTION: